The Royal Shallop "Jubilant"

 The Thames waterman's cutter is a modern interpretation of the traditional waterman's cutter.
 Designed and built in Richmond for use in The Great River Race they are boats that are easy to row, taking up to six rowers plus a cox.

-"Robin Hood" Boats
+"Robin Hood" Invasion Boat

 The two "Robin Hood" boats were built in Richmond for the 2009 Robin Hood film.
 Unlike the Jubilant and the Lady Mayoress, they did actually make it into the final film.